It's a draw! Remarkable finish as Hawks, Tigers farewell club greats

 Richmond was still six points down when the ball was bombed inside 50 with 18 seconds left, and in chaotic scenes, Riewoldt toe-poked the ball through the goals to secure the draw – despite Burgoyne trying valiantly to get his fingers on it before it crossed the line.

+Riewoldt and Tom Lynch were effective up forward for Richmond with three goals each, while for the Hawks, Chad Wingard starred with 30 touches and 2.1.

-The game started off scrappy, with both sides struggling to get any fluent ball movement early.
+In a scrappy opening to the contest, both sides struggled to get any fluent ball movement early.

 But Richmond soon started to get its chaotic forward handball game going, which led to back-to-back goals through Jason Castagna and Mabior Chol.